 You can for example set a higher color depth, overwrite the reported output resolution or associate a certain Output Layer to another physical Output.
 If your Master is in stand-alone mode and has an Output Layer, this is the place where you can say that one output shows the fullscreen rendering and the other one the GUI.
 As there are so many options please see the chapter "Render Engine" for a full description.
 In short:

-- Select with the "Site" drop-down list which system you like to view or change
+- Select with the "Site" drop-down list which system you would like to view or change

 - if a Client is not connected yet, you can set up which resolution you expect the outputs to have